Stage Lighting 101 — Everything You Need to Know

 This is a classic setup that includes:

-• A key light (the main source of light).
+• A key light (the primary source of light).

 • A fill light to soften shadows.